Havarti-Party/hr-atx58-fec-havarti/README.md

 </div>
 <br><br>

 The Product Overview module is the main visual content that is above the fold on page load.
 It contains the image carousel, product details, product styles, and the various components involved with adding a product to the cart.
-The biggest challenge when creating the Product Overview module was storing and passing state so that the sub-components would render and re-render approriately.
+The biggest challenge when creating the Product Overview module was storing and passing state so that the sub-components would render and re-render appropriately.
 It also had to communicate with the other modules.
 The solution we developed was a combination of storing state that needed to be shared in a context file (accessed using the useContext hook) while other state was stored locally.<br><br>
 Notable features of this module include:

 - When a style is clicked, the image carousel will present that style's images and will display at the same image index